benwbooth/python-findmodules/README.rst

     * `base`: Name of base module directory to add to sys.path.
 Default is "lib".
     * `append`: Append module directory to the end of sys.path, or insert at the beginning?
 Default is to append.
     * `ignore`: List of directories to ignore during the module search.
 Default is to ignore "/" and "/usr".
     * `realpath`: Should symlinks be resolved first?
-Default is True.
+Default is False.
     * `pythonpath`: Should the modules directory be added to the PYTHONPATH environment variable?
+Default is False.
+    * `throw`: Should an exception be thrown if no modules directory was found?
 Default is False.